jackielii/gopls.nvim/README.md

   Use `require('gopls.snacks_picker').list_package_symbols()` to put the package symbols to location list, similar to `:h vim.lsp.buf.document_symbol()`

-  Or with snacks as shown in lazy keys:
+  Or with [snacks picker](https://github.com/folke/snacks.nvim/blob/main/docs/picker.md) as shown in lazy keys:
   ![snacks-picker-package-symbols](assets/snacks-picker-package-symbols.png)

+  You're welcome to add support for another picker by sending a PR